The Spanish tenor Alfredo Kraus singing his signature role as that not so nice guy, The Duke of Mantua from Verdi’s “Rigoletto”

 from Giuseppe Verdi’s opera Rigoletto

-Necessity dictates we should start with that most popular of toe tapping ditties penned by the Maestro that everyone and their Italian grandmother can hum in their sleep but don’t realize it was penned by Giuseppe Verdi, due to everyone’s first exposure to the piece being from either “The Flintstones” or a commercial for Prince spaghetti sauce.
+Necessity dictates we should start with that most popular of toe tapping ditties penned by the Maestro that everyone and their Italian grandmother can hum in their sleep.
+Most don’t realize one of the most contagious tunes of all timewas penned by Giuseppe Verdi, probably due to everyone’s first exposure to it being from either “The Flintstones” or some random commercial for Prince spaghetti sauce.

 Funnily enough people also mistakenly think the ditty is a fun loving tune sung by an even more fun loving guy.

 Verdi intended on the opera being named “Il Maledizione” or “The Curse:, but the censors at the time thought the title unto itself would scare audiences off.
 No matter.
-The man could have called the piece “The Blood Bucket” and “La Donna e Mobile” would still have kept crowds comning back for more.
+The man could have called the piece “The Blood Bucket” and “La Donna e Mobile” would still have kept crowds coming back and screaming for more.

 To sing this most popular of Verdi tunes, I’ve chosen one of my all time favorite tenors, the incomparable Alfredo Kraus.
 Kraus was a firm believer in singing one’s “fach” or roles for one’s voice type, and he professionally sang on stage until just a few months before his death at the age of 71.
 With the Maestro’s birth taking place in Parma, where better to start the singing than from Verdi’s home base, the Teatro Regio di Parma?
 Note, the piece is only 2 minutes 9 seconds however the clip is nearly 5 minutes long due to the then 60 year old Kraus holding the high C last note for close to a good 10 years and the natives from Verdi’s home turf scream applauding for even longer.